 Forrest MacDonald

-Forrest MacDonald is a visual artist whose mediums include drawing, sculpture, video and photography.
+Forrest is a multidisciplinary visual artist whose work spans a diverse range of mediums, including drawing, painting, sculpture, short film, and photography.

 MacDonald's prior artwork evolved around themes of interdependence of mutually dependent life forms (Homage), the transitory nature of existence (Recipes for Disaster), and urban street culture (Post no Hate)